ychenzgithub/ychenzgithub.github.io/index.md

 ### The globe of economic complexity
 **Oct 09, 2019**
-The globe of economic complexity dynamically maps out the entire world production of goods to create an economic landscape of countries around the globe..
+The globe of economic complexity dynamically maps out the entire world production of goods to create an economic landscape of countries around the globe.
 [![img](http://globe.cid.harvard.edu/images/preview.png)](http://globe.cid.harvard.edu/)

 ---